-In all specifications, the set of observed dyadic attributes at time t, denoted by $X{i,j,t}$ , includes (ignoring the i and j lower scripts for simplicity):
+In all specifications, the set of observed dyadic attributes at time t, $X{i,j,t}$, includes (ignoring the i and j lower scripts for simplicity):

-- Two measures of proximity between i and j, in terms of belonging to a scientific community or research group in the sense recalled in section 2.2: the number of jointly written papers (denoted in Table 1 by $P_i$ ), and the number of common institutional affiliations $(A_i)$ ; - Two measures of similarity of research topics and/or methods: the number of journals in which both i and j published at least one article $(J_t)$ , and the cosine similarity of the metadata of all papers written by i and j up to time t $(S_t)$ ; - and a measure of political or ideological proximity between i and j: the number of newspapers, magazines and blogs in which both i and j gave at least one interview or wrote at least one article, commentary or post (POL1).
+- Two measures of proximity between i and j, in terms of belonging to a scientific community or research group in the sense recalled in section 2.2: the number of jointly written papers (P_i) , and the number of common institutional affiliations (A_i) ; - Two measures of similarity of research topics and/or methods: the number of journals in which both i and j published at least one article (J_i) , and the cosine similarity of the metadata of all papers written by i and j up to time $t(S_i)$; - and a measure of political or ideological proximity between i and j: the number of newspapers, magazines and blogs in which both i and j gave at least one interview or wrote at least one article, commentary or post (POL_t).

-We further include as control variables time fixed effects (in the pooled models), the number of publications by j (cited author) indexed in Web of Science up to time t and therefore citable, and the number of papers written by i (citing author) and indexed in Web of Science in t, which may capture i's opportunities to cite j.
+We further include as control variables time (in a linear trend), the number of publications by j (cited author) indexed in Web of Science up to time t and therefore citable, and the number of papers written by i (citing author) and indexed in Web of Science in t, which may capture i's opportunities to cite j.
+Descriptive statistics for all variables considered are reported in Appendix 2.